Things They Don’t Tell You About Visiting Africa

 Accepting food and gifts

 Most Africans feel insulted if you don’t eat something they have offered you.
-Even if you have to politely nibble on it, please just do it.
-You don’t want to disappoint a host who went a little mile to make your visit comfortable.
+Even if you have to nibble on it politely, please do it.
+You don’t want to disappoint a host who went an extra mile to make your visit comfortable.
+Learn a bit of the lingo.

 Security Checks

-Following insecurities across many parts of the region, security checks are a must in many countries including Egypt, Rwanda, Kenya, and Uganda among others.
+Following insecurities across many parts of the region, security checks are a must in many countries, including Egypt, Rwanda, Kenya, and Uganda, among others.

 If you want better services, smile and appreciate the guard.
 It makes them feel better, and in the process, you receive quality and faster services.

 Is there anything else you feel might add to this article?
-Have you experienced a situation that you feel could make another tourist’s trip to Africa more enjoyable?
+Have you experienced a situation that you think could make another tourist’s trip to Africa more enjoyable?
 Feel free to share your thoughts with us.